Divested-Mobile/CIP-Kernel-Sec/README.md

 files.
 This should be run after hand-editing files to reduce "noise" in later automated updates.

+* `scripts/webview.py` - run a local web server that allows browsing branches and issues.
+This requires CherryPy and Jinja2 (packaged in Debian as python3-cherrypy3 and python3-jinja2).

 ## Contributions

 If you have better information about any issue, or additional